-Translator's Note: It should be borne in mind that the honorable author has not fully shed light on the Shia faith in the Indo-Pakistan subcontinent.
-Whatever he has recorded has been in relation to the state of affairs that prevailed before the partition.
-There has been a vast change in this situation since the partition.
-Karachi, which till recently had no mention in this respect, has become the most important center of the Shias today.
+Translator's Note: It should be borne in the mind that the honourable author has not fully shed the light on the Shia Faith in the indo-Pakistan subcontinent.
+Whatever he has recorded, has been in relation to the state of affairs, which prevailed before the Partition.
+There has come about a vast change in this situat on after the Partition.
+Karachi, which till recently, had no mention in this respect, has become the most important centre of the Shias today.
 Shiaism was making great headway in Turkey, but Sultan Saleem intercepted its advancement in the tenth century by putting to the sword a large number of its followers.
-Ibrahim Tabeeh has stated that Sultan Saleem was very prejudiced against the Shia religion, which had spread a great deal in his time.
-To stay in advance, he gave a general order for the slaughter of the Shias.
-The blood of some forty thousand people was thereby made lawful.
-The slaughter of the Shias became a lawful act, not an act deserving of reward.
-(Misbah us Sari was Nuzhat ul Qari, p.
-124) But notwithstanding all these tyrannies, there are a large number of Shias in Turkey even today.
+Ibrahim Tabeeh has stated that Sultan Saleem was very much prejudiced against the Shia Religion, which had spread a god deal in his time.
+To stay its advance, he gave a general order for the slaughter of the Shias.
+The blood of some forty thousand persons was thereby made lawful.
+The slaughter of the Shias became a lawful act, nay an act deserving of reward.
+(Misbah us Sari was Nuzhat ul Qari p.124) But notwithstanding all these tyrannies, there are large number of Shias in Turkey even today.